 The following options are only available for screens with a Screen Type of "Assessment":

 The Assessment Processor is a tool that allows an assessment to be scored.
 Refer to the Assessment Processors article for more information about assessment processors.

 Assigning Multiple Processors to an Assessment

 A system administrator can assign more than one Assessment Processor to the same assessment, allowing users to generate multiple scores using one assessment.

-If a user completes an assessment with only one processor assigned to it and, later, updates the same assessment and a System Administrator assigns an additional processor to it, the system displays the score for the first assigned processor to the screen on the page.
-If two or more processors are assigned to an assessment when a user first completes it in the client record, the processors display in alphabetical order.
+If a user completes an assessment with only one processor assigned to it and later updates the same assessment and a System Administrator assigns an additional processor to it, the system displays the score for the first assigned processor to the screen on the page.
+If two or more processors are assigned to an assessment when a user first completes it in the client record, the system lists the processors in alphabetical order.